uyenIMT/Web-Scraping-Data/README.md

 1. Clone or download this repository to your local machine.
 2. Ensure you have Python 3.x installed.
-3. Install the required dependencies by running the following command:'\n' pip install
+3. Install the required dependencies by running the following command:<br>
+pip install